‘House Of Cards’ Season 5 First Look With Patricia Clarkson, Campbell Scott

 A post shared by Arroba Nerd (@arrobanerd) on

 The first look shows Patricia Clarkson’s character with First Lady Claire and may be part of her team.
-On the other hand Campbell Scott’s character is spotted with Underwood’s rival and Republican candidate Will Conway.
+On the other hand, Campbell Scott’s character is spotted with Underwood’s rival and Republican candidate Will Conway.

 Always a pleasure working with Campbell! #houseofcards #hocseason5 #campbellscott #joelkinnaman #stillphoto #setphoto #photo #photograph #giesbrecht #houseofcardsseason5